 If at any time after the end of a counselling intervention you wish to withdraw your consent for the Counselling Service to hold your personal data please email firstname.lastname@example.org and your data will be removed and destroyed.
 If you ask for data to be removed during a counselling intervention, we will not be able to proceed with any further support.
 Note-taking is an important part of our professional practice.

 You have a right of access to the notes held in your record.
-If you are a registered student please email email@example.com to request access to your notes and we can arrange an appointment for you to come into the Service.
-Information on how to access the personal data that we hold if you are no longer a registered student at the University is at https://www.dur.ac.uk/ig/dp/sar/
+If you are a registered student please email: email@example.com to request access to your notes and we can arrange an appointment for you to come into the Service.
+Information on how to access the personal data that we hold if you are no longer a registered student at the University can be found at https://www.dur.ac.uk/ig/dp/sar/

 Occasionally we may request to record a counselling session, for the training purposes of our staff.
 We will always ask your permission before doing this and we fully support your right to refuse.